marko-js/webpack/README.md

 });
 ```

+Note: This option will also override the default values for the `jsonpFunction`, `chunkCallbackName` and `hotUpdateFunction` webpack `output` options, which all use global variables, to be prefixed with the `runtimeId`.

 ## Dynamic public paths

 When using the plugin, the server will automatically sync the runtime [`__webpack_public_path__`](https://webpack.js.org/guides/public-path/#on-the-fly) with the browser.